-This dialog box pops up when you click on List Location... in the source panel context menu.
+This dialog box pops up when you click on List Location... in the Source menu or in the source panel context menu.

 Enter a where-spec as you would for the list command.
 See "list" on page 7-72.
-The source panel in which you clicked is the only one affected.
+If you clicked on List Location... in the Source menu, any source panels displaying the current process are affected (see "Source Menu" on page 9-10).
+If you clicked on List Location... in the source panel context menu, the source panel in which you clicked is the only one affected (see "Source Panel Context Menu" on page 9-51).